Last Updated on

 Mutual of Omaha Medicare Supplement Plans a Great Choice

 If you grew up in the 1960’s, you might remember a television series called “The Wild Kingdom.”
 The show aired weekly and was hosted by Marlin Perkins.
 Perkins often introduced the TV commercials himself, saying his show was proudly sponsored by Mutual of Omaha, a company you can depend on.
+The Mutual of Omaha Logo featuring a Native American chief in full headress was instantly recognizable.
+It connected the company with a sense of leadership and a love of the environment.

 Perhaps that brings back fond memories of the 1960s.
 But why is that important now, many years later as you shop for a Medicare supplement?
 Because Mutual of Omaha has been a strong, stable provider of Medicare supplements since the very origins of Medicare.